 Place 3/4 cup of milk and the bread flour in the mixing bowl.
 Whisk until there is no more lumps.
 Cook this mixture over medium heat until it is thickened, about 5 minutes.
 Remove from the heat and let it cool down

-Place dough starter, milk, sugar, egg in a stand mixer bowl and attach the dough hook.
+Place dough starter, milk, sugar, egg, and butter in a stand mixer bowl and attach the dough hook.
 Mix the flour, yeast, and salt in another bowl.
 Turn on to"stir" and then gradually add in the flour mixture gradually from the side of the bowl and switch the speed to "2" (or higher depending on your mixer).
 The dough will be sticky at the beginning and will come together into a ball of dough, still slightly sticky to touch, but should be manageable.
 It took me about 10 minutes to knead the dough on machine.
 If you knead by hands, you need to knead it much more longer, probably 15-20 minutes to get the nice stretchy dough.
 Place the dough in a lightly oil bowl to let it rise until doubled in size, probably about 40 minutes to 1 hour

 In winter time, I preheat my oven at 170 F(the lowest) and then turn it off and wait for about 30 minutes before I put the dough in there.
 You don't want it to be too hot, just warm enough to let the dough rise